poriyaKuldeep/Medicinal_Plant_Identification_System/README.md

    * Provide an easy-to-use chatbot interface using Streamllit to assist users in learning more specific information about plants.
    * Users can pose various questions to the chatbot about various plants.

-## Technologies Used

-- **MLflow**: An open-source platform for managing the end-to-end machine learning lifecycle.
-- **DVC (Data Version Control)**: Versioning data and machine learning models to ensure reproducibility.
-- **Dagshub**: A collaboration platform for data science and machine learning projects.